ThanigaivelGanapathi/ThanigaivelGanapathi/README.md

 # 💫 About Me:
 Hi there!
-I'm a passionate Website Developer currently transitioning into the world of Artificial Intelligence. 🚀<br>I’m excited to combine my development skills with cutting-edge AI models to build smarter, more dynamic websites. 🤖💻<br><br>As I dive deeper into AI, I’m eager to explore how these models can be integrated seamlessly into web applications, creating innovative and user-centric solutions. 🌐✨<br><br>Feel free to check out my projects, and let's connect if you’re interested in collaborating on AI-powered web experiences!
+I'm a passionate Website Developer currently transitioning into the world of Artificial Intelligence. 🚀<br>I’m excited to combine my development skills with cutting-edge AI models to build smarter, more dynamic websites. 🤖💻<br><br>As I dive deeper into AI, I’m eager to explore how these models can be integrated seamlessly into web applications, creating innovative and user-centric solutions. 🌐✨<br><br>Feel free to check out my projects, and let's connect if you’re interested in collaborating on AI-powered web experiences! 🤝<br><br>

 ## 🌐 Socials: